Random vector functional link network: recent developments, applications, and future directions: Introduction

 RVFL has been improved in multiple aspects both in shallow and deep frameworks and has been applied in diverse domains.
 In this paper, we present journey of shallow and deep RVFL along with its applications.
 We conclude this article with potential future research directions that might inspire researchers to develop this architecture further.

-The rest part of this paper is organised as follows: In Section \ref{Sec: it's mathematical foundation}, we present the formulation of the standard RVFL model.
+The rest part of this paper is organised as follows.
+In Section \ref{Sec: it's mathematical foundation}, we present the formulation of the standard RVFL model.
+Section \ref{Sec:Research methodology} discusses the research methodology and objective of this article.
 The improvements in shallow RVFL and their applications are discussed in the Section \ref{Sec:Developments and applications of RVFL model}.
 In Section \ref{Sec:Semi-supervised methods based on RVFL model} and \ref{Sec:Clustering methods based on RVFL model}, we discuss the semi-supervised methods and clustering based methods that have been developed based on the RVFL model, respectively.
 We present the ensemble learning based RVFL model in Section \ref{Sec:Ensemble frameworks based on RVFL model} and Section \ref{Sec:Deep architectures based on RVFL model} discusses the deep architectures based on the RVFL model.
-Section \ref{Sec:Hyper-parameters optimization and experimental setup} discuss the hyper-parameters optimization and experimental setup details and Section \ref{Sec:Other applications of RVFL model} discusses the applications of the RVFL model.
-The potential future directions are given in Section \ref{Sec:Future Directions} and Section \ref{Sec:Conclusion} concludes the paper.
+Section \ref{Sec:Hyper-parameters optimization and experimental setup} discusses the hyper-parameters optimization and experimental setup details and Section \ref{Sec:Other applications of RVFL model} discusses the applications of the RVFL model.
+In Section \ref{Sec:comparing with SORT}, comparison of RVFL with other machine learning models are given.
+Finally, the potential future directions with conclusions are given in Section \ref{Sec:Conclusion}.